un1versal/revamped.themes/README.md

-##Confluence Revamp / Revamped themes for Kodi
+##Confluence Revamp'ed themes for Kodi

 These are themes for the default skin Confluence for Kodi.
 The idea behind this theme is to update the images while improving the overall "look & feel" a job that was started to fix pixelated images, precision issues (half pixels), colour matching, elements alignments/centering and sizing.